-- We offer pastoral support check ins for pupils with staff. - All staff have received Emotion Coaching training - The SENCO has completed 'The Solihull Approach' training and Trauma training - Talk about sessions are delivered individually, when required, to develop self-esteem and self-awareness - Emotional recognition and regulation coaching is provided through strategies such as Starving the Anxiety/Anger Gremlin. - We work closely with the Specialist Teacher Service (STS) and Educational Psychology Service (EPS). - The SENCO is trained to lead and support the Early Help Assessment process. - We offer a lunchtime nurture group for those pupils who may need additional emotional support during this unstructured time.
+- We offer pastoral support check ins for pupils with staff. - All staff have received Emotion Coaching training - The SENCO has completed 'The Solihull Approach' training and Trauma training - Talk about sessions are delivered individually, when required, to develop self-esteem and self-awareness - Emotional recognition and regulation coaching is provided through strategies such as Starving the Anxiety/Anger Gremlin and the Talk About for Children intervention programs. - We work closely with the Specialist Teacher Service (STS) and Educational Psychology Service (EPS). - The SENCO is trained to lead and support the Early Help Assessment process. - We offer a lunchtime nurture group for those pupils who may need additional emotional support during this unstructured time. - We have a member of staff that it Mental Health First Aid trained - An open access to all regulation room is available for those pupils who are experiencing difficulties.
+This room (Willow) contains resources and a range of sensory stimulus to support pupils.